BOJ lifts next year's growth forecast, saves ammunition as virus risks linger | Business

 But it offered a bleaker view on consumption, warning that services spending will remain under "strong downward pressure" and could add deflationary impulse to the economy.
 "Japan's economy is picking up as a trend," the BOJ said in the report, offering a slightly more nuanced view than last month when it said growth was "picking up."

-"But the BOJ will do so in a way that doesn't give markets the impression it is dialling back stimulus," he said.
-Many analysts are also watching out for any response from Kuroda to a media report the central bank could widen the implicit range for which long-term yields are allowed to move around its 0% target.

-Also Read: Japan's economy to shrink if state of emergency declared in Tokyo
+Also Read: Japan to declare COVID-19 emergency in Tokyo area from Saturday - Asahi TV

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)